The Best Smartphones You Can Buy Under Rs. 15,000

 The Redmi Note 10S (Review) is a slightly more powerful version of the Redmi Note 10 and both these devices look identical.
 It has a 6.43-inch AMOLED display with Corning Gorilla Glass 3.
 The Redmi Note 10S has stereo speakers and an IR emitter, which are both uncommon on budget smartphones.
 The Note 10S packs a MediaTek Helio G95 SoC along with 6GB of RAM, and you can choose between 64GB and 128GB of storage.
 It runs MIUI 12.5 on top of Android 11.
 It does have a lot of preinstalled apps that occasionally push spammy notifications.
 The Note 10S has a 5,000mAh battery and comes with a 33W charger in the box.

 Xiaomi offers a quad-camera setup on the Redmi Note 10S with a 64-megapixel primary sensor.
-Daylight shots were average but oversharpened, and distant objects appeared blotchy.
-Close-up and macro shots looked better.
-Low-light shots appeared flat and grainy but Night mode helped.
 Overall, the Redmi Note 10S is worth buying over the Redmi Note 10 if you want better performance.